SmileCat42/LinkedList-Structure-2103/README.md

 <br>

 <h2 style="text-indent: 2em; text-decoration: underline;">Content Received</h2>
-1. Understand how an array structure works, advantages and limitations
+1. Understand linkedlist 1 way and linkedlist 2 ways structure how to work, how are they different
 <br>2.
-Learn how to access elements in array, including its constraints and the redundancy that may occur when using arrays in algorithms
+Know the limitation of linkedlist structure, including work with algorithm that necessary to enter the loop for traversing node
 <br>3.
 Gain experience using various algorithms, and learn to import java.util.ArrayList to understand the differences between array and ArrayList
 <br>4.
 Enable students to analyze and choose the most appropriate algorithm to apply effectively with different types of array operations